Federal Corner

 Basel III Endgame Rule (Federal Reserve in Process of Making Changes, Re-Proposing)

-Following advocacy from the Florida Chamber and broader business community, the Federal Reserve announced plans to revise and re-propose their “Basel III Endgame” rule, which would significantly increase capital requirements for U.S. banks, driving up the cost of capital and credit for businesses of all sizes.
+Following advocacy from the Florida Chamber, the Federal Reserve announced plans to re-propose their “Basel III Endgame” rule, which would significantly increase capital requirements for U.S. banks, driving up the cost of capital and credit for businesses of all sizes.
 Small and mid-size businesses, which are vital to Florida’s economic growth, would be particularly vulnerable, due to heavier reliance on bank financing to support operations and growth.
 If enacted, this rule could make financing prohibitively expensive for businesses already facing a challenging economic environment.
-With the change in administration, further adjustments to the proposal could lead to a more balanced framework that better supports local businesses.
+Further adjustments to the proposal will lead to a more balanced framework that better supports local businesses.

-While intended to strengthen financial stability, the rule risks tightening credit availability and increasing borrowing costs for small businesses.
 Smaller, privately held companies, which represent the vast majority of U.S. businesses, could be hit hardest by higher risk weights on loans.
-Were this rule to be finalized as written, it would limit companies’ ability to hire, invest, and grow, ultimately affecting economic growth and employment.
+Were this rule to be finalized as previously written, it would limit companies’ ability to hire, invest, and grow, ultimately affecting economic growth and employment.

 Federal Trade Commission Non-Compete Rule (Invalidated by Federal Court and Under Appeal; Florida Chamber Submitted Comments)